-This is a pragmatic, prospective observational multicenter (n=22) study in Scandinavia (Sweden, Denmark, Finland, Norway).
+This is a pragmatic, prospective observational multicenter (n=16) study in Scandinavia (Sweden and Norway).
 Children assessed in the emergency

 department (ED) due to head trauma during the last 24h with GCS 9-15 are included after informed consent, given none of the exclusion criterias are present (Fig 2).
-Inclusion of 50 patients is done in a pilot center, full scale inclusion will begin in January 2019.
+Full scale inclusion begun in January 2019.

 The study is observational without intervention and management in ED should follow

 Medical history, risk factors, signs/symptoms, radiology reports, management in the ED

 and symptoms every third month till full recovery are recorded via three sequential

 Primary endpoint is a composite of death, neurosurgery, admission > 2 days or

 intubation > 1 day due to head injury (clinically important intracranial injury).

 Sample size is calculated to 5300 patients, for a 95% CI regarding sensitivity, specificity

 and positive/negative predictive value for the primary endpoint, however not more than 4 years of active inclusion.